Riding For a Cure

 Exiting the park and heading back down on the West Side, I finally felt (with just two more miles left) that we were within sight of the goal, despite the hottest afternoon sun that I had ever ridden in.
 Exactly three hours after we’d started, I headed back to the pier, past the whistling and clapping welcome committee (whose whoops I returned), and dismounted to grab myself a vitamin water and a lunch bag.
 The biggest treat afterward?
 A mini-massage by one of the students from the Swedish Institute who had massage tables set up to unknot our aching muscles!

 Would I do it again next year?
 In a heartbeat!
 I’m hoping I can go for the 30-mile route.
-(And thanks to everyone who helped sponsor my ride; you were all with me in spirit as I pedaled along!)Explore posts in the same categories: biking comment below, or link to this permanent URL from your own site.
+(And thanks to everyone who helped sponsor my ride; you were all with me in spirit as I pedaled along!)biking comment below, or link to this permanent URL from your own site.